Lacelinus/iris-dataset-classification/README.md

 - [Pandas](https://pandas.pydata.org/): A powerful data manipulation and analysis library.
 - [Scikit-Learn](https://scikit-learn.org/stable/): A machine learning library for Python.

+## Important Notes

+- This project provides a comprehensive example of using various machine learning algorithms for classification tasks.
-Feel free to adjust the code to meet your specific requirements and preferences.
+- You can further customize and extend the code to suit your specific datasets and requirements.

+## Author

+This project was created by [Your Name].
+You can reach out to me at [Your Email Address] for any questions or suggestions.